-The amazing beat, the great vocal combination of Mercury and Bowie, the song meaning makes this song a top pick for us.
+The amazing beat, the great vocal combination of Mercury and Bowie, the song meaning make this song a top pick for us.

 08) Radio Ga Ga

-One more fact that makes Queen such an amazing all round act is the fact that all the members of the band composed lyrics.
+One more fact that makes Queen such an amazing all-around act is the fact that all the members of the band composed lyrics.
 As per the 2018 movie biopic ‘Bohemian Rhapsody‘ the members would often get into heated arguments as to who’s songs get picked for an album.